5 Coat Warning Signs of Illness in Dogs & Cats

 Nutrition and Fat Quality: the Foundation of Visible Coat Luster

-Nutrition is one of the most direct levers for coat shine because it changes what the body has available to build and maintain hair.
-Essential fatty acids are especially associated with coat condition; when they’re lacking, coats may look drier and less glossy (German K, 2025).
-That doesn’t mean every dull coat dog needs “more oil,” but it does mean fats and fat quality matter.
+Nutrition is one of the most direct levers for coat shine because it changes what the body has on hand to build and maintain hair.
+Essential fatty acids are especially tied to coat condition; when they run short, coats look drier and less glossy (German K, 2025).
+That doesn't mean every dull coat needs 'more oil,' but fats and fat quality clearly matter.

-Even among foods labeled complete and balanced, nutrient levels can vary by formula and life stage, which may affect coat quality for some dogs.
-If your dog is picky, eats inconsistently, or recently switched diets, the coat may be the first place you see the difference.
+Even among foods labeled complete and balanced, nutrient levels vary by formula and life stage, which can affect coat quality for some dogs.
+If your dog is picky, eats inconsistently, or recently switched diets, the coat is often the first place you notice the difference.
 A thoughtful supplement can support visible coat goals while you keep the core diet stable.

 Protein, Calories, and Absorption: When the Coat Lacks Building Blocks